 Each of the officers named above has been an officer or an executive of Conduent or its subsidiaries for less than five years.
-As of February 23, 2022, there are no family relationships among any of the executive officers named above and any of our directors.
+As of February 22, 2023, apart from executive officers Mark King and Randall King, who are brothers, there are no family relationships among any of the executive officers named above and any of our directors.

 Mr. Skelton was appointed Chief Operating Officer of Conduent in June 2019, Chief Executive Officer of Conduent in August 2019 and President of Conduent in May 2021.
 He served as President of Fisery Output Solutions from March 2017 to June 2019.
 Prior to that, Mr. Skelton was the Group President and Chief Information Officer at Fiserv from April 2012 until March 2017.
 Mr. Skelton also held a variety of leadership roles at companies such as Ally Financial (formerly General Motors Acceptance Corporation) and Bank of America.
 Mr. Skelton is a former Navy fighter pilot and served in the Navy for over 20 years.
+Mr. Skelton earned his Bachelor of Arts degree from the University of Southern California and Master of Public Administration from Harvard University's John F. Kennedy School of Government.